jcampbellcodes/jcampbellcodes_og.github.io/_posts/2022-01-01-anatomyofabaremetalsynth_part3.markdown

 **NOTE**

 You'll see the letters "Rx" and "Tx" a lot in embedded documentation.
 These stand for "receive" (input) and "transmit" (output), respectively.
+In our case, we only are interested in receiving MIDI output, so we don't have to worry about the Tx cases specifically.
+An example of a case where we would want to transmit MIDI would be a MIDI processor such as an arpeggiator.

 ---

 Using this diagram, we want to find the UART Rx pin, because we are transmitting a MIDI signal to be "received" by the Daisy.
 In this particular pinout, you'll see the pin we want (pin 15) marked as "USART" (Universal Synchronous/Asynchronous Receiver/Transmitter).
-In this case, the difference does not matter, because USARTs can handle regular UART signals as well, like the one we are sending.
+In this case, the difference between UART and USART does not matter, because USARTs can handle regular UART signals as well, like the one we are sending.

 But you'll notice -- many of the pins, including the USART pin, have more than one function